cake-lier/cake-lier/README.md

 # cake-lier
 The man who is more commonly known as "cake_lier".
-But you do you, GitHub, let's not support underscores as every language does.
+But you do you, GitHub, let's not support underscores, distinguishing ourselves from every other markup or programming language.

 ## About me